The Union (band): Formation and The Union

 After the breakup of Thunder in August 2009, guitarist Luke Morley announced that he had formed a new group with Pete Shoulder, whose previous band, Winterville, had split in 2007.
 The band was to be called The Union.
 The pair had met each other eight years previously and had "worked together ever since whenever our previous commitments allowed us time".
 Chris Childs (also previously in Thunder) and Phil Martini (from Down 'n' Outz) were later named as the bassist and drummer respectively for the band, although not as 'full' members of the group, as they intend to have a more "fluid line-up".

 The Union made their live debut on 15 December 2009, at The Relentless Garage in London.
 The show was filmed for a live DVD, which was released with their debut album.
 It was announced in February 2010 that the band were to play at that year's inaugural High Voltage Festival; they played the Main Stage on Saturday 24 July.
 This followed their first full tour of the UK, which took place over ten dates in April.
 The Union also played the 2010 Sonisphere Festival at Knebworth on Sunday 1 June.

 The band's debut single, "Step up to the Plate", was premiered on Planet Rock on Thursday 18 March, and was available to download from the band's website.
 The Union announced two shows in late July (between their appearances at High Voltage and Sonisphere) which they were to headline and another UK tour in late September and early October.
 The band's second single, "Black Monday", was available as a free download in mid-May.

-The Union's eponymous debut album was originally scheduled to be released on 16 August 2010; however it was eventually released a week later, on 23 August 2010.
+The Union's eponymous debut album was originally scheduled to be released on 16 August 2010; however, it was released a week later, on 23 August 2010.
 "Watch the River Flow", the band's third single, was released on 25 October.
-It was followed on 13 December by "This Time Next Year" which was the first official 'ChildLine Rocks' single.
+It was followed on 13 December by "This Time Next Year", which was the first official 'ChildLine Rocks' single.

 At the Classic Rock Roll of Honour Awards on 10 November 2010, The Union were named the best new band of the year.

 The Union supported Thin Lizzy on tour in January 2011, supported Triggerfinger on a tour of Belgium and The Netherlands in March 2011 and opened for Whitesnake when they toured the UK in June.